 Bridgeport Harbor and New Haven Harbor.
-In December 2000, we signed asset purchase agreements to acquire the 585~MW coal-fired Bridgeport Harbor Station and the 466~MW oil and gas-fired New Haven Harbor Station in Connecticut for approximately \$325~million.
-We expect the acquisition to close during the second quarter of 2001.
+In December 2000, we signed asset purchase agreements to acquire the 585 MW coal-fired Bridgeport Harbor Station and the 466 MW oil and gas-fired New Haven Harbor Station in Connecticut for approximately \$325 million.
+Our closing of this acquisition has been delayed as we address certain market power issues raised by federal and state regulatory authorities.
+We have submitted information to the Department of Justice, FERC and the Attorney General of the State of Connecticut, and we are involved in ongoing discussions to resolve these issues.
+We currently expect the acquisition to close in the third quarter of 2001.